-Bring the donut shop home with these baked gluten free donuts are complete with a fluffy and soft donut covered in a delicious vanilla glaze, just like Krispy Kreme!
+Bring the donut shop home with these baked gluten free donuts.
+They're fluffy and soft with a delicious vanilla glaze, just like Krispy Kreme!
 They can easily be whipped up in under 30 minutes, are made dairy free, and basically melt in your mouth!

 In all honesty, Krispy Kreme doughnuts will always have a special place in my heart.
 Waking up to a box full of them as a child on a Saturday morning was the ultimate sweet treat.
-BUT these donuts truly embrace the glazed look we love, are baked, not fried, and dairy-free.
+BUT these donuts truly embrace the glazed look we love without all the guilt.
 So I consider them a better, easier version that's sure to give you that coffee shop donut fix.

 - Naturally made gluten free and dairy free

 - They're baked, not fried

 - Made with almond flour and tapioca flour, not a gluten-free flour blend